pauby/ChocoPackages/automatic/winget/README.md

 ## Notes:

 - This is an automatically updated package.
-If you find it out of date by more than a week, please let the maintainer know using the 'Contact Maintainers' link on the package page.
+If you find it is out-of-date by more than a week, please contact the maintainer(s), to let the know using the 'Package Source' link on the package page and raising an issue.
+- If you find the _package_ has issues (for software issues, please contact the vendor / author), please contact the maintainer(s), to let the know using the 'Package Source' link on the package page and raising an issue.